 Update POS system software:

 Make sure that POS software is timely updated with software applications.
 POS system updates should be a part of patch management.
-The main issue in updating of POS is its high cost; therefore, many companies try to avoid new versions of the system, until any technical issue comes out.
-Companies can try host intrusion prevention software (HIPS) and firewalls to mitigate a high cost of new POS versions.
-However, a new version of software comes with security patches and bug fixes that can provide a secure environment to card holders.
+The main issue in updating POS is its high cost; therefore, many companies try to avoid new versions of the system, until any technical issue comes out.
+Companies can try host intrusion prevention software (HIPS) and firewalls to mitigate the high cost of new POS versions.
+However, a new version of software comes with security patches and bug fixes that can provide a secure environment to cardholders.

 Restrict General Internet Access:

-POS system is connected with the internet to carry out online transactions.
-The general use of internet on POS system should be avoided.
+The POS system is connected with the internet to carry out online transactions.
+The general use of the internet on the POS system should be avoided.
 There should be a firewall system to allow authorized traffic and application proxies must be there to monitor inbound and outgoing traffic.

 Turn Off Remote Access:

-During the set up of POS system, installers use the default password for easy recalling.
-However, cyber criminals can easily judge the default password and can gain access of the system.
+During the setup of the POS system, installers use the default password for easy recalling.
+However, cybercriminals can easily judge the default password and can gain access of the system.
 It is urged to change the password periodically and try to keep the login and password lengthy and complex.

 Protect data with Encryption:

-POS is now a prime target of attackers, as they initially collects the information of customers which is least secured.
+POS is now a prime target of attackers, as they initially collect the information of customers which is least secured.
 However, POS systems are not difficult to secure; if merchants take the above security precaution steps.
-It is unfortunate that data breaches occur on a POS system sometime due to negligence of merchants.
+It is unfortunate that data breaches occur on a POS system sometimes due to the negligence of merchants.